 I’ve talked to officers at a neighboring agency that now issues the M&P40.
 Those officers have nothing but praise for their new Smith & Wesson pistols.

-One feature that really sets the M&P apart from some of its competitors is the internal stainless steel chasis that is moulded into the polymer frame.
-Plastic guns flex, absorbing some of the recoil during shooting.
+One feature that really sets the M&P apart from some of its competitors is the internal stainless steel chassis that is molded into the polymer frame.
+Plastic guns flex, absorbing some of the felt recoil during shooting.
 Less felt recoil is good, but too much flex can introduce reliability problems.